 A: Yes, absolutely.
 Please keep in mind that when using experiments, these features may change or be removed.

-Q: What happens if I change an experiment to inactive after I already used it?
+Q: What happens if I change an experimental feature to inactive after I already used it?

 A: Elementor acts as if the feature has never existed.

-Q: Will you let us know before an experiment is removed?
+Q: Will you let us know before an experimental feature is removed?

 A: Yes, we will communicate before removing experiments.

-Q: How do you decide which experiments to keep?
+Q: How do you decide which experimental features to keep?

 A: We decide based on your feedback as well as the stability and performance of the feature.